mrjoshbear/after-sundown-2e/3-characters/4-advantages-and-disadvantages.md

 ## Advantages and Disadvantages

 _Oh yeah?
 But can you do this?_

 Over and above the fact that different people are stronger or weaker, more or less trained than others, there are things some characters can do that others cannot.
 These vary from simple "stupid human tricks" to feats that defy explanation even by trained stage magicians.
 From a game structural perspective, an Advantage is like a Power in that it is an ability that you either have or do not have.
 However, Advantages are available to humans, even _Extras_, and are substantially less powerful than an actual Power.

 Similarly, some people just have problems that others don't.
 Disadvantages represent a wide variety of possible problems and are somewhat more integral to the game in that every playable monster has at least one of them.
-A character is not allowed to double dip by using a power to eliminate the problems of having a Disadvantage; if this occurs they should choose another Disadvantage instead.
+A character is not allowed to double-dip by using a power to eliminate the problems of having a Disadvantage; if this occurs they should choose another Disadvantage instead.

-Characters may, with MC approval, take a number of Disadvantages during character creation.
+Characters may, with MC approval, take Disadvantages during character creation.
 Each Disadvantage taken will allow the player to take an additional Advantage.
-The inherent Disadvantages from being a Monster or increasing Potency do not grant corresponding Advantages.
+The inherent Disadvantages due to being a Monster or increasing Potency do not grant corresponding Advantages.

 ### Physical Advantages